 Your state may offer risk pools for those who can’t get insurance.
 This is where your state places you in a pool with other high-risk people, and then assigns you to an insurer.
-That insurer has to offer you a policy, no matter your risk level.
+That provider has to offer you a policy, no matter your risk level.

 Even though insurers must provide you with a policy, they may still set your premiums very high.
-But this might be your only option if you need car insurance.
+But this might be your only option if you need coverage.
 Risk pools may also not let you buy other types of coverage.
 Be sure to contact your state’s insurance department or your agent if you have any questions about what’s available in your state’s risk pool.

 State Programs If You Can’t Afford Insurance

 There’s no way around it.
 When you’re a high-risk driver, your rates are going to be high.
 If you’re low-income or can’t afford insurance, your state might be able to help you.
 A few states offer to aid in paying for your auto coverage.
-The following states offer low-income insurance programs:
+The following states offer low-income programs:

 To qualify for a state’s low-income program, you usually need to prove that you’re low-income.
 States usually assess this by looking at your assets and total income.
 Once they determine that you can’t afford car insurance, they’ll step in and offer financial aid.

 Each of the three states’ programs is a little different, though.
 Check your state’s policies on low-income coverage to find out exactly how you can get it.

 Your State May Order You to File an SR-22

 It’s common for states to order you to file an SR-22 form when you’re a high-risk driver.
 This form certifies that you have the bare minimum coverage requirements in your state.
 Your state would ask you to file this form because it wants to ensure that you have enough protection to cover the expenses in an accident.